golemfactory/golem-architecture/arch-snapshot/arch.md

 purpose.
 Although it’s conceivable that a fallback, such as a Kademlia-like implementation, could be used in the event of a Relay server downtime, for now, the primary purpose of the neighborhood concept is broadcasting.

-Broadcasting is a mechanism used by various algorithms to propagate information throughout the network.
+Sending broadcast message is an operation used by various algorithms to disseminate information throughout the network.
 Its most significant application is in [the Offer Propagation algorithm](#offer-propagation).
 While the implementation of specific algorithms is handled by other modules, the network module provides the necessary operations as building blocks for these processes.

 **Broadcasting**

-Hybrid Net implements local broadcasting to the nearest neighborhood of each Node.
+Hybrid Net implements local broadcast operation that sends message to the nearest neighborhood of the Node.
 To query its neighbors, a Node can send a `Neighborhood` request to the Relay server.
 The Relay server then responds with a list of Nodes that are closest to the querying Node, based on a predefined metric.

-After receiving the list of neighbors, the Node attempts to establish connections with them, as described in the chapter on [communication](#establishing-connections-between-nodes).
-The neighborhood algorithm does not differentiate between Nodes capable of establishing peer-to-peer connections and those that require relayed communication.
+After receiving the list of neighbors, the Node attempts to establish Sessions with them, as described in the chapter on [communication](#establishing-connections-between-nodes).
+The neighborhood algorithm does not differentiate between Nodes capable of establishing peer-to-peer Sessions and those that require relayed communication.
 Unlike IP-level broadcasts, Hybrid Net uses reliable channels for message transmission.

 **Neighborhood - distance function**